Bag-of-Vectors Autoencoders for Unsupervised Conditional Text Generation: Related Work

-\ifthenelse{\boolean{short}}{\textbf{Unsupervised conditional text generation:}}{\paragraph{Unsupervised Conditional Text Generation}} Modern unsupervised conditional text generation approaches are based on either \textbf{(a)} language models (LMs) or \textbf{(b)} autoencoders (AEs). \textbf{(a)} One type of LM approach explicitly conditions on attributes during pretraining~\citep{keskar2019ctrl}, which puts restrictions on the training data that can be used for training.
+\ifthenelse{\boolean{short}}{\textbf{Unsupervised conditional text generation:}}{\paragraph{Unsupervised Conditional Text Generation}} \ifthenelse{\boolean{short}} { Modern unsupervised conditional text generation approaches are based on either \textbf{(a)} language models (LMs) or \textbf{(b)} autoencoders (AEs). \textbf{(a)} One type of LM approach explicitly conditions on attributes during pretraining~\citep{keskar2019ctrl}, which puts restrictions on the data that can be used for training.
 Another type adapts pretrained LMs for conditional text generation by learning modifications in the embedding space~\citep{dathathri2019plug}.
 These approaches work well because LMs are pretrained with very large amounts of data and compute power, which results in exceptional generative ability~\citep{radford2019language, brown2020language} that even enables impressive zero-shot style transfer results~\citep{reif2021recipe}.
 However, in contrast to AEs, LMs are not designed to have a latent space that facilitates learning in it.
 We therefore argue that AE approaches could perform even better than LMs if they were given equal resources.
 This motivates our research. \textbf{(b)} A very common approach to AE-based unsupervised conditional text generation is to learn a shared latent space for input and output corpora that is agnostic to the attribute of interest (e.g., sentiment transfer~\citep{shen2017style}, style transfer~\citep{subramanian2018multiple}, summarization~\citep{liu2019summae}, machine translation~\citep{artetxe2017unsupervised}).
 However, in these approaches, the decoder is explicitly conditioned on the desired attribute that must be available for all data points, complicating pretraining on unlabeled data.
 To overcome this, \citet{mai2020plug} recently proposed $\embtoemb$, which disentangles AE pretraining from learning to change the attributes via a simple mapping.
-Our paper makes an important contribution by improving the expressivity of $\embtoemb$ through variable-size representations.
+Our paper makes an important contribution by improving the expressivity of $\embtoemb$ through variable-size representations. } {The most common approach to text style transfer is to learn a disentangled shared latent space that is agnostic to the style of the input.
+Style transfer is then achieved by training the decoder conditioned on the desired style attribute, ~\cite{hu2017toward, shen2017style, fu2018style, zhao2018adversarially, subramanian2018multiple, li2018delete, logeswaran2018content, yang2018unsupervised, li2019domain}, which hinders their employment in a plug and play fashion.
+Most methods either rely on adversarial objectives~\cite{shen2017style, hu2017toward, fu2018style}, retrieval~\cite{li2018delete}, or backtranslation~\cite{subramanian2018multiple, logeswaran2018content} to make the latent codes independent of the style attribute.
+Notable exceptions are Transformer-based~\cite{dai2019style, sudhakar-etal-2019-transforming}, use reinforcement learning for backtranslating through the discrete space~\cite{liu2019transformer}, build pseudo-parallel corpora~\cite{kruengkrai2019learning, jin2019imat}, or modify the latent-variable at inference time by following the gradient of a style classifier~\cite{wang2019controllable,liu2019revision}.
+Similar to our motivation, \cite{li2019domain} aim at improving in-domain performance by incorporating out-of-domain data into training.
+However, because their model again conditions on the target data, they have to train the AE jointly with the target corpus, defeating the purpose of large-scale pretraining.